madgik/Docker-StreamServer/README.md

   ```
 3. Test the Stream Server by opening http://**docker-machine-ip**:8990/measurements on your browser

+## Add datasets

+To load your own dataset into the stream server you must place your csv file into the "dataset" folder.
+The name of the fiule must hasve a ".csv" suffix.
+The filename determines the uri address, i.e. the "measurements.csv" dataset is available at the "/measurements" URI.

+The csv files must have the following format:

+	HEADER : The first row must contain the name of the columns for example (timestamp, sensor, value).
+The first column must be always the timestamp.
+	VALUES : The timestamp must be in the RCF3339 format.
+For example 2016-03-07T20:13:55+00:00 is a valid timestamp.

+Streamserver use the files in the "dataset" directory to produce infinite stream data.
+The timetstamps must be orderedchronogically from older to newer.
+Streamserver use the timestamps only to simulate the intervals between two different tuples of the stream.
+The streamserver replaces the timestamps with current timestamps.

 ##Troubleshoot
 * If you are getting an error like: